jieter/django-tables2/docs/pages/api-reference.rst

         :type: any iterable (e.g. `tuple` or `list`)
         :default: ``()``

-        The special item ``"..."`` can be used as a placeholder that will be replaced with all the columns that weren't explicitly listed.
-This allows you to add columns to the front or back when using inheritence.
+        The special item ``'...'`` can be used as a placeholder that will be replaced with all the columns that weren't explicitly listed.
+This allows you to add columns to the front or back when using inheritance.

         Example::